romkatv/powerlevel10k/README.md

 - Prompt parameters other than `PS1` and `RPS1`.
 - Zsh options other than those [related to prompt]( http://zsh.sourceforge.net/Doc/Release/Options.html#Prompting).
+- The set of available commands.
+Powerlevel10k does not install any new commands with the only exception of `p10k`.

 ### I'm using Powerlevel9k with Oh My Zsh.
 How do I migrate?